Satellite Events Programme

 GBPant University, India and UC Davis, USA

-This workshop will allow the GPHA community to discuss and decide on further steps for the project.
+This workshop will allow the GPHA and the larger community to discuss and decide on further steps for the project.
 These steps will involve elements of conclusions, recommendations, and perspectives.
 Perspectives can be according to research, education, and policy.
 Specifically, the workshop will aim to identify organisation and timeline (1) to produce and disseminate conclusions and recommendations from the GPHA results and (2) for future activities within the GPHA project.

 Half-day